Introduction

 |

-Important: All the properties are treated as AND, so if the goal is to combine all the Solution Engineers and Software Developers you may create two separate rules OR use the ‘in’ operator separated by commas.
+Important: All properties are treated as AND, so if the goal is to combine all Solution Engineers and Software Developers, you may create two separate rules or use the ‘in’ operator, separated by commas.

 Task 3 Example: Enroll all (existing and new) Solution Engineers and Software Developers into the section called “Effective Communication 2019”